Brazil's Rousseff targets internet companies after NSA spying

 The official spoke on condition of anonymity to frankly discuss Rousseff's plans and the consequences of the law.

-The proposal follows a series of media reports based on documents leaked by Edward Snowden, a former NSA contractor who is now in asylum in Russia.
+The proposed law comes after a series of media reports based on documents leaked by Edward Snowden, a former NSA contractor who is now in asylum in Russia.

 While Brazil is one of several countries named as targets in the documents, the revelations have been especially controversial here because of a long-standing distrust of U.S. spy agencies' activities in Latin America and a report that Rousseff's own communications were compromised.

-In another sign of concern from the region, Brazil's Defense Minister Celso Amorim said on Thursday he planned to discuss a plan for bilateral cooperation on cyber defense with Argentina's president, Cristina Fernandez, during a meeting in Buenos Aires.

-Alessandro Molon, a legislator in Brazil's house of deputies, was invited to the presidential palace on Tuesday to meet with Rousseff, several ministers and other top aides to discuss the proposed changes to data storage requirements.
+Alessandro Molon, a legislator in Brazil's house of deputies, was invited to the presidential palace on Tuesday to meet with Rousseff, several ministers and other top aides to discuss the proposed changes.

 Molon has been pushing Congress since 2012 to pass a bill known as the "Internet Constitution."
 The law would establish Brazil's first legal framework for users' rights online, and among other requirements would force social media companies to delete users' data once they close their profiles.